RAM AND THE HE-GOAT

 three people ...
 Daniel, Zechariah and Mary, the mother

 of Jesus.
-Actually in his rank, I would call him an angel of the
+Actually, in rank, I would call him an angel of the

 presence.
-In my opinion, this is a designation for a specific
+In my opinion, this is the designation for an elite

 the throne of God.
-As such, they are, no doubt, far more impressive
+As such, they are, no doubt, even more impressive

 voice from the Ulai river call out to Gabriel telling him to instruct Daniel